Clinical chemistry: Basic metabolic panel

-Comprehensive Metabolic Panel
+Comprehensive metabolic panel

 Comprehensive metabolic panel (CMP) - 14 tests - above BMP plus total protein, albumin, alkaline phosphatase (ALP), alanine amino transferase (ALT), aspartate amino transferase (AST), bilirubin.

-Specimen Processing
+Specimen processing

 For blood tests, clinical chemists must process the specimen to obtain plasma and serum before testing for targeted analytes.
 This is most easily done by centrifugation, which packs the denser blood cells and platelets to the bottom of the centrifuge tube, leaving the liquid serum fraction resting above the packed cells.
 This initial step before analysis has recently been included in instruments that operate on the "integrated system" principle.
 Plasma is obtained by centrifugation before clotting occurs.

 Instruments

 Most current medical laboratories now have highly automated analyzers to accommodate the high workload typical of a hospital laboratory, and accept samples for up to about 700 different kinds of tests.
 Even the largest of laboratories rarely do all these tests themselves, and some must be referred to other labs.
 Tests performed are closely monitored and quality controlled.